Women Making Waves in the Cider World: Two Broads Ciderworks

 Theirs is a love story: It starts with falling for each other, and then finding a new shared love for cider and apples.
 They met in 2001 as students studying on the Training Ship Golden Bear, and over the past nearly 20 years, have gone on to adventure into the territories of cider making and small business.
 Using locally sourced heirloom fruit, they make quirky, elegant ciders, like Mawage, a cyser that blends cider and orange blossom honey, Bearded Queen, an aromatic hopped cider, and Frost, an iced cider.

-We caught up with these two to dig deeper into their story and learn more about the tasting room they’re building out in SLO, which will hopefully be open in 2022.
+We caught up with these two to dig deeper into their story and learn more about their tasting room in SLO:

 Cider Culture: Lots of people enjoy cider … what inspired you to turn that enjoyment into making cider?